-Wax balms are a traditional and timeless skincare product that combines natural simplicity with effectiveness.
-Using pure ingredients, such as beeswax, olive oil and herbs, wax balms are ideal for moisturizing, protecting and healing the skin.
-In this article, we will explore the History of Wax Balms, their benefits, uses and how to make wax ointments.
+Beeswax ointments are a traditional and timeless skincare product that combines natural simplicity with effectiveness.
+Made from pure ingredients such as beeswax, olive oil, and herbs, they offer hydration, protection, and healing to the skin.
+Today, more and more people choose to make wax ointments at home, embracing a natural, handmade approach to daily skincare.

 History of wax ointments